kenluozhenyu/One_Click_Meteor_Shower/README.md

 ## Suggestion to users

- 1. When taking the photos, use equatorial mount for tracking as possible.
-Reduce the chance of needing to do star-alignment in post-processing
+ 1. First, use another software to do a star-alignment to the original images
+ 2. Put the aligned images to one folder
- 2. Use the "two-clicks" scripts at this point
+ 3. Use the "two-clicks" scripts at this point.
+Also you can use the "auto_meteor_shower" script with option "detection"  for the first step, and then with option "extraction" for the 2nd step.

 **The trained model weight file for the U-NET is put to Baidu cloud drive.
 Get the download info from the /saved_model/link.txt**